Your Chances of Being Audited Continue to Decline

-The bottom line is if there were ever a time to sneak something by the IRS, now is that time.
+The bottom line is if there was ever a time to sneak something past the IRS, now is that time.
 Of course, we don’t recommend trying to cheat the IRS out of money.
 It’s always best to report an honest tax return.
 That way, in the event the IRS does choose to audit your return, you’ll have nothing to worry about.

 We hope you found this article about “Your Chances of beingAudited Continue to Decline” helpful.
 If you have questions or need expert tax or family office advice that’s refreshingly objective (we never sell investments), please contact us or visit our Family office page or our website at www.GROCO.com.
 Unfortunately, we no longer give advice to other tax professionals gratis.